tnevolin/mm6-skill-emphasis-mod/Readme.md

 MM6 classes are kind of indistinguishable in weapon skills.
 That's why Paladin is superior to Knight in any way as they can develop all the same weapon/armor skill but also have magic on top of that.
 I believe some class weapon specialization is in order to make them really represent their strengths.

-## Additional melee weapon damage bonus per level for classes
+## Additional melee weapon damage bonus per --SKILL-- level for classes

 |class|bonus|
 |----|----:|